 Gilas Pilipinas (2-1) and the Boomers (3-0) were still in action at the SM Mall of Asia Arena at the time of publishing.

-For this game, New Zealand rotated its lineup, resting veterans Carlin Davison, Tyrell Harrison, Yanni Wetzell, Sam Mennenga, and Tohi Smith-Miner, while bringing in young talents Jack Andrew, Jackson Ball, Kruz Perrott-Hunt, and Sam Timmins.
+For this game, New Zealand rotated its lineup, resting veterans Carlin Davison, Tyrell Harrison, Yanni Wetzell, Sam Mennenga, and Tohi Smith-Miner.
+Instead, in came young talents Jack Andrew, Jackson Ball, Kruz Perrott-Hunt, and Sam Timmins.

 Andrew stood out among the newcomers, finishing with 20 points on 9-of-10 shooting along with nine rebounds.
 Keanu Rasmussen, making his Tall Blacks debut this window, added 14 points.